Mudloggers play a vital role in the drilling of oil and gas, gathering information from rock samples and creating a detailed well log

-- working in wellsite units collecting, processing, logging and analysing geological samples
+- work in wellsite units collecting, processing, logging and describing rock samples

-- interpreting information and feeding it back to the drilling team to enhance safety and success
+- interpret information and feed it back to the data engineer and drilling team to enhance safety and success

-- operating and maintaining a real-time computer-based data acquisition system, the advanced logging system (ALS), which records all aspects of rig activity
+- operate and maintain a real-time computer-based data acquisition system, which records all aspects of rig activity

-- taking on the primary health and safety role for the well through constant monitoring of all critical drilling parameters
+- take on the primary health and safety role for the well through constant monitoring of all critical drilling parameters

-- predicting dangerous situations, such as over-pressured formations
+- predict dangerous situations, such as over-pressured formations

-- assisting the wellsite geologist during coring operations
+- assist the wellsite geologist during coring operations

 - Pay for mudloggers during training is usually modest until training is completed, when a typical starting salary is roughly £25,000 to £30,000.